fsvm88/faskatech.net/content/posts/2014/05/experimenting-with-raid1-setup.md

 Why MD when you have two next-generation filesystems competing for the lead?
 The answer is simple, as MD is.
 It is extremely well documented, extremely performant for daily usage, tightly integrated and tested by kernel developers for *YEARS*, and you don't have to manage it: partition, format, install, done.
 Nothing more to worry about.
-Whilst ZFS is upgradable in-place, allowing to slowly migrate between FS versions safely, it is not supported by the OVH boot media, so it is absolutely off the shelf, I wouldn't be able to perform nor the installation neither the manteinance.
+Whilst ZFS is upgradable in-place, allowing to slowly migrate between FS versions safely, it is not supported by the OVH boot media, so it is absolutely off the shelf, I wouldn't be able to perform neither the installation nor the manteinance.
-I must admit I tried putting up a multi-device setup with btrfs on the server.
+I must admit I tried putting up a multi-device setup with btrfs on the server *without* initramfs, using a custom patch to support btrfs device detection at boot time.
 It lasted a kernel upgrade.
 As far as I know, some incompatible bits went in and the whole setup screwed up.
 Luckily, I was able to recover.
-Furthermore, while it is assumed that btrfs is somewhat "okay" for daily usage, it is years away from ZFS's absolute reliability when it comes to multi-device setups.
+Furthermore, while it is assumed that btrfs is somewhat "okay" for daily usage, it is years away from ZFS's reliability when it comes to multi-device setups.
 I then tested MD, the "old-gen" solution, and it's working perfectly.
 The only downside will be a 2-hours manteinance mode for the array to resync if a disk ever fails, but, well, you don't have to do it that often, at least.

 Enough with the talk, lets move to the prompt!